The following activities nurture essential:

 Day 2: I'm Courteous and Polite!

-Step 2: Have each child place a sticky star on the classroom chart each time they are courteous and polite, individually, or as a group.
+Step 2: As the school year goes on, give each student place a sticky star on the classroom chart each time they are courteous and polite, individually or as a group.

 Step 3: Set goals for rewards at 5, 10, 15, and 20 stars.
 Present “I’m Courteous and Polite” certificates to students when these goals are reached.